WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 The small UXTO that is leftover/change from a CoinJoin round is clearly tied to your KYC input UTXO, but the green-shield UTXO is not.
 If afterwards, you combine the red-shield UTXO with the green-shield UTXO in a single transaction, then it is clear that both came from the same owner.
 Since your identity was already known in the red-shield/anonset 1 UTXO, it is now linked with certainty to your CoinJoined UTXO.

-Whenever you combine and send more than one UTXO in a single transaction, the lowest # anonymity set UTXO of the inputs becomes the overriding anonymity set for all of the UTXO's used in that transaction.
+Whenever you combine and send more than one UTXO in a single transaction, the lowest anonymity set among the inputs becomes the overriding anonymity set for all of the UTXOs used in that transaction.

 ### Second round CoinJoin change